penumbra-zone/penumbra/docs/protocol/src/dex/action/swap.md

 2. The swap binds to a specific claim address.

+3. The swap does not reveal the swapper identity.
+The swap *does* reveal the assets being swapped, as well as the amounts of those assets.

+    3.1 The swap data included in a transaction preserves this property.

+    3.2 The integrity checks as described above in invariant 1 are done privately.

+4. The balance contribution of the pre-paid claim fee is private.

 #### Local Justification

 1. The swap commitment includes as inputs the trading pair of the two assets, demonstrated in circuit by the [Swap Commitment Integrity](#swap-commitment-integrity) check.

 2. The swap commitment includes as inputs each component of the claim address, demonstrated in circuit by the [Swap Commitment Integrity](#swap-commitment-integrity) check.

+3. The privacy property of the swap is preserved via:

+    3.1 The swap, which includes the claim address of the swapper, is symmetrically encrypted to a key that only the swapper can derive, as specified in [Transaction Cryptography](../../addresses_keys/transaction_crypto.md).
+The swapper can authorize other parties to view the contents of the swap by disclosure of this symmetric key.

+    3.2 The swapper demonstrates knowledge of the [opening of the swap commitment in zero-knowledge](#swap-commitment-integrity).

+4. The fee contribution is hidden via the hiding property of the balance commitment scheme.
+Knowledge of the opening of the [fee commitment is done in zero-knowledge](#fee-commitment-integrity).

 #### Global Justification